enrylucas/snack-bar-front/snack-bar/README.md

 ## Setup

-This project uses Node.js.
+This project uses Node.js (Download: https://nodejs.org/en/download/).
 To install its dependencies, run the command `npm install` in the package.json directory.
 After all dependencies are properly installed, run, in the same directory, `ng serve --open`.
 This will open your browser in `http://localhost:4200/`.

 ## More Info